CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-3.md

 # Example 3 Working with Technology

-This section explains how to add and manage hierarchical objects such as Operation Routing or Bill of Materials (BOM) using the ProcessForce API.
-Hierarchical data in ProcessForce follows a structured approach where objects like Operations, Resources, and Routing are interdependent.
+This section explains how to add and manage hierarchical objects such as Operation Routing or Bill of Materials (BOM) using CompuTec ProcessForce API.
+Hierarchical data in CompuTec ProcessForce follows a structured approach where objects like Operations, Resources, and Routing are interdependent.

 ---

-**Short Information about Hierarchical Data in ProcessForce Technology**
+**Short Information about Hierarchical Data in CompuTec ProcessForce Technology**

 When adding Operations to a Resource, follow these steps: